-In 1974 Congress changed the government's fiscal year.
-Title V of the Congressional Budget Act of 1974 was signed into law on July 12, 1974 and changed the fiscal year to begin on October 1st starting in the following year.
-Why change it from December 31st?
+The Congressional Budget Act of 1974 changed the start of the fiscal year from January 1st to October 1st.
+Why the change?
 Ostensibly to give Congress more time to pass the budget.

-Americans are justifiably concerned our Constitution will go the way of the Passenger Pigeon and become just as dead and thus a useless document.
+Americans are justifiably concerned our Constitution will eventually become just a bunch of words as useless as as a VCR.
 I would argue that the House of Representative's Constitutional "power of the purse" requires they submit, from time to time, a budget to the President.
 Failure to submit a budget on time 46 out of the last 50 years erodes our Constitutional Federal Republic.

 I would argue the budget is a core responsibility of the House of Representatives spelled out in the Constitution.
 Something as important as it gets and Congress continues to blow it off.

 PS The other day I was asked what issues in America concern me the most.
 My response was simple...
 "The attacks on the 1st and 2nd amendment."
 The comment I got from the person asking me the question was: "Oh like the attacks on the 3rd Amendment?"
-I didn't remember that the 3rd Amendment was needed to stop the government from quartering troops without permission in my home during peace or during war unless prescribed by law.
-His point?
-The quartering of troops lives in the dustbin of history...
+I didn't remember that the 3rd Amendment was needed to stop the government from quartering troops in my home.
+The point?
+Quartering of troops lives in the dustbin of history...
 Exactly where the 2nd Amendment belongs.

 Ouch!